Current Suspected Overdose Deaths in Delaware for 2019: Get Help Now!

-In the latter part of 2015, the federal government awarded funds to state public health laboratories across the U.S. via the Environmental Laboratory Capacity (ELC) grant to create the position of Biosafety-Biosecurity Officer.
-In Delaware, this position covered a number of essential responsibilities – i.e., perform biosafety risk assessments within the Delaware Public Health Laboratory and do the same for all clinical and environmental laboratories in Delaware.
+In the latter part of 2015, the federal government awarded funds to state public health laboratories across the U.S. via the Epidemiology & Laboratory Capacity (ELC) grant to create the position of Biosafety-Biosecurity Officer.
+The Association of Public Health Laboratories (APHL) has and continues to provide technical and management training to all Biosafety-Biosecurity Officers.
+In Delaware, this position covers a number of essential responsibilities – i.e., performance of biosafety risk assessments and help with the development or update of a biosafety management program within the Delaware Public Health Laboratory and all clinical and environmental laboratories in Delaware.

-To date, five clinical (three hospital) laboratories have been assessed.
-More are being scheduled to be completed in the coming months.
-These and other laboratories to be assessed face the possibility of receiving specimens that may harbor highly “infectious” agents, such as Ebola virus or Bacillus anthracis.
-For this reason, detailed audits are performed, which focus on minimizing or eliminating exposure risks for laboratory staff.
-Once risks are identified, risk mitigation strategies and recommendations are made to the laboratory administrations.
+To date, seven sentinel hospital laboratories, one other State agency laboratory and the Delaware Public Health Laboratory have completed their initial assessment.
+All of these laboratories face the possibility of receiving specimens that may harbor highly "infectious" agents, such as Ebola virus, Bacillus anthracis and highly infectious influenza virus.
+For this reason, detailed audits were performed, which focused on minimizing or eliminating exposure risks for laboratory staff.
+Once risks were identified, risk mitigation strategies and recommendations were provided to the laboratory administrators and section managers.

 To learn more or schedule an assessment please contact Delaware Public Health Laboratory.